 Then we were back in the Southwest for several years in the Navajo country [the vast Navajo Nation], teaching and holding other posts as well at Navajo Community College [now Dine' College], and involved in anti-uranium campaigns and related endeavours.
 For most of the 1980s deep into the 1990s, I was an active organizer of many effective Native rights campaigns in the Northern Plains e.g., Grand Forks, ND and the utterly racist reservation border town of Devils Lake, ND.

 In 1994, I retired as a full professor and former departmental chair [and former chair of Honors] from the American Indian Studies Department at University of North Dakota.
 In due course, we returned to the Mountain West and are presently based at Pocatello, Idaho where we are quite involved in various 'rights campaigns and very much in the worsening situation regarding the extremely negative city and state police.

 I have written and published many articles, some short stories and also one book: Jackson, Mississippi: An American Chronicle of Struggle and Schism, 1979 with an an expanded and updated new edition, University of Nebraska Press, 2011.
 I am presently completing an autobiographical book of my writings.

 I've been a bona fide working organizer since I was a Teen.
 [I will be to the day I pass into the Spirit World].
 And that kind of organizing involves getting grassroots people together, developing on-going local leadership, dealing effectively with grievances and individual/family concerns, achieving basic organizational goals and developing new ones - and building a sense of the New World Over The Mountains Yonder and how all of that relates to the short-term steps.
 We learned a hell of a lot about all of those critical dimensions during our great years in the Southern Movement.

-Member of United Auto Workers [AFL-CIO].
+Member of National Writers Union [AFL-CIO].